aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 Now let's create a git repository.
 We create this in a _subdirectory_ of the working directory, because not everything we're working on will be versioned.
-Gitlab only saves the stuff that we put in this subdirectory.
+GitLab only saves the stuff that we put in this subdirectory.

 ~~~